mimaima/DevelopingDataProductsProject/README.md

-DevelopingDataProductsProject
+Know Texas Electricity Prices!
 =============================
+In Texas, electricity prices in whole sale market are different for each hour each day.
+Please choose the day you are interested to see the hourly electricity prices.
+The median hourly electricity prices are based on the most recent 30 days data downloaded from ERCOT.com.

-Shiny Application and Reproducible Pitch
+Course Project: Shiny Application and Reproducible Pitch